Xiaohuba/luogu-communication-lib/README.md

 All subprocesses that are not guarded will be automatically guarded before the grader exits.

 ## security

+First the grader will close all opened file descriptors except stdin and stdout.

 Each time a subprocess is invoked, it will run from the beginning, to avoid any attempt to store information in global variables.